NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 - **Similarity : Simple Matching Coefficient (SMC)**
 ![[Screenshot 2025-10-16 at 12.51.35.png]]

-Can be misleading because if the matching is 1,1 or 0,0, it cannot tell a difference. only that they're similar but it doesn't know they're similar in "**what sense**"
+Can be misleading because if the matching is 1,1 or 0,0, it cannot tell a difference. only that they're similar, it considers 0,0 (coabsence) to have equal weight as copresences, but in reality, sometimes coabsences isnt as meaningful.
 If the categories (like is student, is not student) have equal weights, 1,1 and 0,0 both mean "same".
 So SMC is appropriate
 - **Similarity : Jaccard**